ioannismesionis/ioannismesionis.github.io/_posts/2020-10-05-hypothesis-testing.md

 ![z-table](/img/hypothesis-testing/z-table.PNG)

-Using the z-table, we find that the z score that marks the critical region is 1.645
+Using the z-table, we find that the z score that marks the critical region is 1.645.
+In other words, z_{a} = 1.645

 z = pˆ - p / SE = 0.86 - 0.5 / 0.19 = 1.89.

-### 3.3.2 P-Value
+### 3.3.2 Approach - p-value
 We said before that a p-value is the probability of observing a result at least as extreme as the result observed.
 In other words, we want to know that if we live in the world that the null hypothesis is true, how extreme or how probable my observation of 6 heads and 1 tail would be. <br>
 This is what the p-value will tell me.